 Still images in the D3100 are sharp and of great quality.
 When paired with a great lens, the D3100 provides sharp and vivid images.

-The image quality at high ISO such as 12800 and 1600 shows a loss of details.
-But whilst the drop is apparent, the camera is still doing very well.
+The image quality at high ISO such as 12800 and 1600 shows a loss of detail.
+But while the drop is apparent, the camera is still doing very well.

 Like the other Nikon entry-level cameras, the D3100 does not have an in-body autofocus motor, which makes focusing performance highly dependent on the lens used.
-This also means that the camera will not focus non-AF-S Nikkor lenses or third party lenses which lack an inbuilt motor.
+This also means that the camera will not focus non-AF-S Nikkor lenses or third-party lenses which lack a built-in motor.

 Another feature added to the D3100 is the continuous autofocus more for live view and movies that attempts to keep moving subject in focus.
 One problem with this method is that when shooting movies, the internal microphone, being positioned in the camera’s shoulder close to the lens, picks up any noise from the autofocus monitor.